binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 A question that I hear frequently is: "What is more secure, building and maintaining your own cloud, or trusting a CSP to take care of security for you?".
 That is a defective question, as discussed in the [Shared Responsibility Model ](#cloud-identify-risks-shared-responsibility-model) subsections.
 There are [some aspects](#cloud-identify-risks-shared-responsibility-model-csp-customer-responsibility) of security that the CSP has no knowledge of, and only you as the CSP customer can work security into those areas.

 Going with a CSP means you are depending on their security professionals to design, build and maintain the infrastructure, frameworks, hardware and platforms.
 Usually the large CSPs will do a decent job of this.
-If you go with designing, building, and maintaining your own in-house cloud, then you will also be leveraging the skills of those that have created the cloud components you decide to use, but you will be responsible for the following along with many aspects of how these components fit together and interact with each other:
+If you go with designing, building, and maintaining your own In-house cloud, then you will also be leveraging the skills of those that have created the cloud components you decide to use, but you will be responsible for the following along with many aspects of how these components fit together and interact with each other:

 * General infrastructure
 * Hardware